 23. When a customer chooses to pay by credit card, he/she will be presented with an itemised bill upon final payment, showing details of all drinks and food purchased.

 Conditions proposed by the Licensing Authority

-24. The shadow licence will not take effect when the current licence is in operation, clapses, is surrendered or revoked.
+The shadow licence will not take effect when the current licence is in operation, or it lapses, is surrendered or revoked.

 Resident Count 24